ALA Business Partner (Vendor) Contribution Guidelines

 - Expert Interviewee: Our freelance writers occasionally interview business partners as experts on a particular topic.
 If interested in being interviewed, please send an email explaining your area of expertise.

-For any editorial consideration, business partners or their PR representatives must submit detailed article queries, pitches or abstracts via email to the editors below.
+For any editorial consideration, business partners or their PR representatives must submit an article query by email to Valerie Danner, Senior Managing Editor, at [email protected].
 No calls, please.
 If accepted, the editor(s) will work with the writer or representative to develop the required content and to assign deadlines.

-Material accepted for publication becomes the property of the Association of Legal Administrators.
+- Agreements and Permissions: Material accepted for publication becomes the property of the Association of Legal Administrators.
 The Association liberally grants reprint permission.